apigee/apigeetool-node/README.md

 * create, retrieve or delete a KVM Entry in Edge
 * attach, detach, or get a FlowHook
 * create, get, delete, list Target Servers
+* create, get, delete, List Roles
+* get, set Role Permisions
+* assign, remove, verify Users for a Role
+* list all Users in a Role

 You need to be familiar with basic concepts and features of Apigee Edge such as API proxies, organizations, and environments.